js-jslog/harpguru-scripts/richters-other-56-positions.md

 And that's why, if we accept that there are 8 possible tunings within the Richter system as we have here, and 8 positions for normal people to play on each, then there are 64 unique sounds to explore.

+We should all have a soft spot for Richter.
+It's scope has vastly outstripped it's ambition, and I hope I've shown that not only applies to the achievements of positional playing, but also to it's unacknowledged fingerprint in the body of alternate tunings and the as yet unexplored possibilities in the numerous permutations therein.

+Richter *is not* the only system, and everything I've said here is as applicable to any other, like Circular as we've also got in our list.

 -----

 2nd position is king, but not becuase it plays